Whatapalaver/100_Days_of_Code/README.md

 ## Log

+### R3D16
+I was issued with my first real tech test today which requires me to generate an API from a DB hosted on AWS and generate a single page website in React/Redux to show a summary according to the selected variable selected.
+I'm juggling this challenge with a Udemy course called Dragonstack as I think it will prove useful in the React implementation.
+I'm taking the time to really understand each section of the implementation rather than the tim pressured pragmatism of, settling for something that works.

 ### R3D15
 Finished my first post-Makers Rails application [Univ App](https://github.com/Whatapalaver/univ_app).
 I found it really handy to walk through a professional approach to Rails app execution.
 I learned a few debug tricks using byebug but also felt far more familiar with the DIY user authentication using bcrypt.
 It's also the first project where I feel pretty happy with the design of the frontend.